-The Swedish Nest is working with the theme of territory/space and the negotiation of land use between birds and humans, with a focus on the city in Göteborg/Frihamnen and on the rural/coastal perspective in Koster islands.
-The Nest will make space for a discussion of the relation between the urban and the rural and open up for exchange of obstacles and solutions to the problem of habitat loss in the different contexts.
-The Nest will start out with guided walks with invited artists, scientists and local practitioners in Göteborg and Koster islands in early summer 2021 and continue with focused working periods for the artists in Göteborg and Koster in late summer 2021 and development of the art works in summer 2022.
+The Swedish Nest is working with the theme of territory/space and the negotiation of land use between birds and humans, with a focus on the city in Göteborg/Frihamnen and on the rural/coastal perspective in Koster islands and Österlen.
+The Nest began with guided walks, helping to orient artists, scientists and local practitioners invited to Göteborg and Koster island in summer 2021.

-The three artists working in the Swedish Nest are Etta Säfve and Jona Elfdahl, who also run Gylleboverket, and Ulrika Jansson.
+The artists working in the Swedish Nest are Gylleboverket aka Etta Säfve and Jona Elfdahl at Koster islands, Pernilla Ljungkvist, Christoph Matt and Ulrika Jansson in Göteborg.